zachwe/tortoise-tts/README.md

 * you might suffer from reduced throughput, as the smallest voice file will be used as the size of best fit
 * a voice might get split mid-word, affecting how the latents are computed, as each batch is averaged together

+For safety, try to keep your clips within the same length, or increase your `Voice Latents Max Chunk Size`, if console output alerts the best fit size exceeds this.

 If you're looking to trim your clips, in my opinion, ~~Audacity~~ Tenacity works good enough, as you can easily output your clips into the proper format (22050 Hz sampling rate).

 Power users with FFMPEG already installed can simply used the provided conversion script in `.\convert\`.